How to induce regularization in linear models: A guide to reparametrizing gradient flow: Introduction

 \subsection{Contribution}

-In this work, we consider the setting of linear models as outlined above and focus on two central questions. \emph{Which implicit regularization other than $\ell_1$-norm minimization can be induced via reparametrized gradient flow/descent?
-How does the choice of the loss function influence gradient flow?} We approach these questions on a class of linear models which is related to general linear models as used in statistics \cite{dobson2018introduction,hardin2007generalized,mccullagh2019generalized,hastie2017generalized}.
-Generalized linear models are linear regression models in which the underlying linear model may be related to the response variables by a (non-linear) link function.
-We only consider link functions that act entry-wise on vectors.
+In this work, we consider the setting of linear models as outlined above and focus on two central questions. \emph{Which implicit regularization other than $\ell_1$-norm minimization can be induced via reparametrized gradient flow/descent? \revFinal{And how} does the choice of the loss function influence gradient flow?}

+\revFinal{We study a class of reparametrized linear prediction problems inspired by generalized linear models \revFinal{(GLMs)} \cite{dobson2018introduction,hardin2007generalized,mccullagh2019generalized,hastie2017generalized}.
+Our setting overlaps with standard GLM-type regression models when $L$ and $\sigmaout$ are chosen accordingly, but we allow more general losses.} We only consider link functions that act entry-wise on vectors.
 Under this restriction the training of such models corresponds to the training of a single neuron.

 \begin{definition} Let $\N,\M\in\mathbb{N}$, $\A\in\R^{\M\times\N}$ and $\y\in\R^\M$.
 Let $\sigmaout \colon \R \to \R$ be a \emph{link function} acting entry-wise on vectors and let $L \colon \R^M \times \R^\M \to \R$ be a general loss function.
 We consider the minimization problem